W. Joseph Campbell, a tenured professor in AU's School of Communication

 His research has won awards from the Society of Professional Journalists, the Association for Education in Journalism and Mass Communication, and the American Journalism Historians Association.

-Campbell has been interviewed on many topics by a variety of news outlets, including the New York Times, Baltimore Sun, Philadelphia Inquirer, Chronicle of Higher Education, Editor & Publisher, Diane Rehm Show, Voice of America, C-SPAN2, and local television stations in Washington, D.C.
+Campbell has been interviewed on many topics by a variety of news outlets, including the New York Times, Baltimore Sun, Philadelphia Inquirer, Chronicle of Higher Education, Editor & Publisher, Diane Rehm Show, Voice of America, C-SPAN2, and all the local television stations in Washington, D.C.